 - 49.1 Employees who are on a rotating shift shall receive a shift differential added to their regular base hourly rate of pay for all hours worked while assigned to that rotating shift.
-The rotating shift premium is one dollar and fifteen cents (\$1.15). - 49.2 Employees who are regularly assigned to a shift beginning between 2:00 pm and 10:00 pm will receive a shift premium of ninety cents (\$.90) added to their regular base hourly rate of pay for all hours worked during that shift. - 49.3 Employees who are regularly assigned to a shift beginning between 10:00 pm and 5:00 am will receive a shift differential of one dollar and fifteen cents (\$1.15) added to their regular base hourly rate of pay for all hours worked during that shift. - 49.4 Employees who on the execution date of this Agreement are paid a shift premium greater than the shift premiums listed in paragraphs 1-3 above will keep their current shift premium, but will receive a \$0.02 per hour shift premium increase per fiscal year of this Agreement as long as their shift premium does not drop below that listed in paragraphs 1-3 above. - 49.5 Employees who are regularly assigned, as part of their normal work schedule, to work the first shift on Saturday and/or Sunday (not including temporary assignments) shall receive an amount equivalent to a shift differential of ninety cents (\$.90) per hour for hours worked on Saturday and Sunday.
+The rotating shift premium is two dollars and fifty cents (\$2.50). - 49.2 Employees who are regularly assigned to a shift beginning between 2:00 pm and 10:00 pm, or who are regularly scheduled to work a shift the majority of which is worked between 2:00 pm and 10:00 pm, will receive a shift premium of two dollars (\$2.00) added to their regular base hourly rate of pay for all hours worked during that shift. - 49.3 Employees who are regularly assigned to a shift beginning between 10:00 pm and 5:00 am, or who are regularly scheduled to work a shift the majority of which is worked between 10:00 pm and 5:00 am will receive a shift differential of three dollars (\$3.00) added to their regular base hourly rate of pay for all hours worked during that shift. - 49.4 Employees who are regularly assigned, as part of their normal work schedule, to work the first shift on Saturday and/or Sunday (not including temporary assignments) shall receive an amount equivalent to a shift differential of two dollars (\$2.00) per hour for hours worked on Saturday and Sunday.